fruitsamples/AppPrefs/ReadMe.txt

 Changes from Previous Versions
 1.0 - First release

 1.1 - Updated for and tested with iPhone OS 2.0.
 First public release.

 1.2 - Updated Read Me

-1.3 - More use of nibs, upgraded for 3.0 SDK due to deprecated APIs; in "cellForRowAtIndexPath" it now uses UITableViewCell's initWithStyle.
+1.3 - More use of nibs, upgraded for 3.0 SDK due to deprecated APIs;
+in "cellForRowAtIndexPath" it now uses UITableViewCell's initWithStyle;
 Settings.bundle no longer builds as a separate Xcode target.

+1.4 - Upgraded project to build with the iOS 4 SDK, fixed static analyzer warning. added support for "NSUserDefaultsDidChangeNotification".

+1.5 - Deployment target set to iPhone OS 3.2.

-Copyright (C) 2008-2009 Apple Inc. All rights reserved.
+Copyright (C) 2008-2010 Apple Inc. All rights reserved.